tomsaleeba/foo-api/README.md

 ## Troubleshooting
  - If something goes wrong when you hit your API endpoint, the best place to start is AWS CloudWatch and look for the logs of your Lambda function (probably the `/aws/lambda/foo-api` log group).

- - If you add signifiant functionality to this codebase, you might have to edit `up.json` to increase the memory allocated to the Lambda function.
+ - If you add signifiant functionality to this codebase, you might have to edit `up.json` to increase the memory allocated (which also increases CPU) to the Lambda function.

  - If you get the error message: